Auto Insurance Claim Advice

 For example, my digital camera is damaged and I was going to be at my daughter’s graduation where I was going to take some pictures.

 I can ask for my loss of use there.
-I lost the opportunity of the pictures.
+I lost the opportunity of taking the pictures.
 I cannot claim that I lost all the sentimental value and the utility lost from going to the event.
 I would be entitled to the value of renting a similar digital camera for the day.

 Any time you are making a loss of use claim you must be careful with mitigation of damages.

-You cannot claim your lost wages due to the inability to drive a car to work (you can claim lost wages if you were hurt, but not because of the lack of car).
+You cannot claim your lost wages due to the inability to drive a car to work (you can claim lost wages if you were hurt, but not because of the lack of a car).

 You had an alternative to ask someone to drive you there, or to rent a vehicle yourself and seek compensation later.